What Is a Tax-Deferred Investment Account?

 - I Bonds or EE Bonds: Accrued interest is tax-deferred until you cash in the bonds.

-- Whole life insurance - earned interest is tax-deferred until you cash in the insurance policy, or take a withdrawal that includes gains accrued in your policy's cash value.
+- Whole life insurance: Interest earned is tax-deferred until you cash in the insurance policy, or make a withdrawal that includes gains accrued in your policy's cash value.